Local Constrained Bayesian Optimization: Ablation Studies

 We performed ablation experiments on synthetic benchmarks with varying dimensions ($d \in \{25, 50, 100\}$) to observe the impact of dimensionality.
 All experiments were conducted with a fixed total budget of 5,000 evaluations.
 We report the median and quartiles of the best feasible objective found so far, computed across 5 distinct random seeds.
 We compared three distinct batch size schedules: \begin{itemize} \item \textbf{Fixed Mini-batch:} A small, constant batch size ($b_k^{(1)}=2, b_k^{(2)}=5$) designed to facilitate more frequent updates. \item \textbf{Fixed Large-batch:} A fixed batch size scaling with dimension ($b_k^{(1)}=5, b_k^{(2)}=d$).
 This represents a strategy that prioritizes spatial coverage in each step but sacrifices iteration count. \item \textbf{Growing Batch:} While theory suggests $b_k^{(1)}\propto k,b_k^{(2)} \propto k^2$, such a schedule would deplete the 5,000-evaluation budget in fewer than 30 iterations.
 To provide a fair but challenging baseline, we adopted a relaxed growth schedule ($b_k^{(1)}= \lfloor \log (k+1)+1\rfloor, b_k^{(2)}=\lfloor 0.5k+5\rfloor $).
-This serves as a ``steel-manned'' proxy for the theoretical setting: if our method outperforms this linearly growing baseline (which is much more budget-friendly than $\bigO(k^2)$), the conclusion holds a fortiori for the strictly theoretical $\bigO(k^2)$ schedule. \end{itemize}
+This serves as a ``steel-manned'' proxy for the theoretical setting: if our method outperforms this linearly growing baseline (which is much more budget-friendly than $\bigO(k^2)$), the conclusion holds a fortiori for the strictly theoretical $\bigO(k^2)$ schedule. \end{itemize} \paragraph{Results and Analysis} We present the optimization progress from two complementary perspectives: \textbf{Best Feasible Objective vs. Iterations} (\cref{fig:ablation-iters}) and \textbf{Best Feasible Objective vs. Evaluations} (\cref{fig:ablation-evals}).